-Student Must be in academic good standing with proven excellence defined as a minimum GPA of 3.5 on 4.0 scale.
+Student Must be in good academic standing with proven excellence defined as a minimum GPA of 3.5 on 4.0 scale.
 No failures during the program and/or professionalism issues.
-Total number shall not exceed 15% of graduating class during professional phase (rotations) of education Demonstrated excellence in research, publishing, community/professional service, or leadership activities Faculty Full time member with 3 years' experience with a PA program Fulfilled criteria of distinguished scholarship, as well as leadership or service to a PA program or the profession Alumni Honorary Same as for current students Those who have rendered distinguished scholarship as well as leadership or professional service to the PA profession and are not eligible for election through other means.
-Only one (1) per graduating class

-Eligible students will be notified by email by the Program Director three (3) months prior to graduation to submit a resume and personal essay demonstrating leadership, scholarship, and community/professional service.
-Included in this essay should be a detailed account of leadership, scholarship, and service (i.e., leadership positions held, and contributions made within that position, poster/podium presentations, manuscripts submissions, number of service hours and populations served.
-To note - Students will not be able to use community medicine and/or international rotations as part of their submission).
+Total number shall not exceed 15% of graduating class during professional phase (rotations) of education.
+Demonstrated excellence in research, publishing, community/professional service, or leadership activities Faculty Full time member with 3 years' experience with a PA program Fulfilled criteria of distinguished scholarship, as well as leadership or service to a PA program or the profession Alumni Honorary Same as for current students Those who have rendered distinguished scholarship as well as leadership or professional service to the PA profession and are not eligible for election through other means.
+Only one (1) per graduating class essay should be a detailed account of leadership, scholarship, and service (i.e., leadership positions held, and contributions made within that position, poster/podium presentations, manuscripts submissions, number of service hours and populations served.
+Students will not be able to use community medicine and/or international rotations as part of their submission).